BroWang1/Poker-Probability/README.md

 # Poker-Probability-Python

 Overview
 This program is a rudimentary tool that estimates the probability of winning a poker game based on the combinations of cards lower than your hand.
 While it does not take into account all possible scenarios, it provides a rough estimation to help you gauge the strength of your hand during gameplay.
+Note these rules are made by my research online and intuition of the game.

 Current Functionality
 Focus on Lower Cards: The program calculates the chance of winning by only considering combinations that are (lower than your hand and unseen/total unseen cards).